HeardLibrary/digital-scholarship/computer/files-mac.md

 **Terminology tip: An "application" is a program that can interact with a user.
 In this context, we will use the terms "program" and "application" interchangeably.
 The term "app" is more commonly used to describe programs on portable devices, but it's just short for "application".**

 Programs are usually stored as files.
 An *executable file* is a program that can run by itself and a *script* is often a file that contains commands that are carried out by some other program (sometimes called an *engine*).
 You can usually launch executable files by double-clicking on them.
-Scripts have to be loaded into some other application after it is started up.
+Scripts have to be loaded into some other application after it is started up; they generally can't run by themselves.

 Here are some examples.
 - Microsoft Word is a program that is an application.
 You double-click on an executable file to make it run.
 - An R script can be stored in a text file.
 When the text file is loaded into an application like RStudio, it can run and make things happen.
-However, double-clicking on the script file itself won't generally make it run (although it might cause it to be opened for editing in RStudio).
+However, double-clicking on the script file itself won't generally make it run (although that might cause it to be opened for editing in RStudio).

 ## What does it mean for a application to be "running"?